SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

   **Example:**

   If you define a custom property called "Whiteboard" for a building where there are rooms with a whiteboard and some without, then the custom property needs to be created as Boolean.
-So when the asset is created, if the room has a whiteboard, it is then initialized to "true".
-If there is no whiteboard in the room, the asset is initialized to "false".

-  Initialize it to "true" if a whiteboard is present in the room, and initialize it to "false" if there is no whiteboard.
+  Initialize it to "true" if a whiteboard is present in the room, and initialize it to "false" if there is no whiteboard when creating the asset.

 ##### File upload